Justin-Insight/client-training/src/pages/my-mind-team.md

 8. Add post content within the content editor and use the formatting options of the WYSIWYG editor to style your post as you need.
 9. When ready to publish, ensure that your post is switched out of a draft state and click Save.

+## Adding New Authors

+1. To add a new author to your blog, click Data, then click authors.
+2. Click the + Add button in the top right or clone an existing author.
+3. Enter in your new author title and name to match exactly as what their name is on their staff page.
+4. Select their headshot
+5. When ready to publish, click Save in the top right corner.

+## Adding New Categories

+1. To add a new category to your blog, click Data, then click categories.
+2. Click the + Add button in the top right or clone an existing category.
+3. Enter in your new category title.
+4. When ready to publish, click Save in the top right corner.
+This category will now be available to select when creating your next blog post.

 ## Adding New Blog Posts

 ![Mind Team add new blog post preview](/images/add-blog-post-cloudcannon-preview.jpg)